 Rob Montroy earned a BSE in computer engineering from the University of Michigan and has more than 20 years of experience in software development and informatics.
 Prior to joining VARI’s Pathology and Biorepository Core in 2013, he held several high-level positions, serving as a computational biologist in the lab of Dr. Craig Webb; a senior software developer of medical imaging technology at Siemens Healthcare; and a staff software engineer on IBM DB2.
 He is currently the informatics team lead for the Core and is responsible for overseeing information systems development and operations.

-Dana holds a B.A. in sociology from Western Michigan University and is a certified Lean Six Sigma Green Belt.
+Dana holds a B.A. in sociology from Western Michigan University and is an ASQ Certified Manager of Quality/Organizational Excellence and a certified Lean Six Sigma Green Belt.
 As the Operations and Quality Assurance Manager for the Pathology and Biorepository Core, she is responsible for managing procurement and distribution from VARI’s Biorepository as well as overseeing several of its large, multi-institutional contracts, including with NCI’s Clinical Proteomic Tumor Analysis Consortium (CPTAC), the Tuberous Sclerosis Alliance Biobank and the Multiple Myeloma Research Foundation’s (MMRF) CoMMpass study.
 In addition to her responsibilities at VARI, she performs peer accreditation and inspections for the College of American Pathologists BAP Program.